What Is Considered Arson in New York?

 New York Arson in the Third Degree

-Under New York Penal Law Section 150.10, a person is guilty of Arson in the Third Degree when s/he intentionally damages a a building or a motor vehicle by starting a fire or causing an explosion.
+Under New York Penal Law Section 150.10, a person is guilty of Arson in the Third Degree when s/he intentionally damages property by starting a fire or causing an explosion.

 Affirmative Defense to New York Arson in the Third Degree